 State Tech’s campus and security information can be found on our Clery Report.

 Questions about this report can be directed to Becca Mehmert, Campus Security Survey Administrator, located in Room 213 of the Vehicle and Power Center, or call at (573) 897-5228.

 State Tech’s Missing Person Policy can be found in the Clery Report.

 State Tech is committed to maintaining a work and learning environment that is free from the effects of alcohol and illegal drugs.
-Information regarding local, state, and federal sanctions, standards of conduct, drug abuse violation notice, and substance abuse policy can be found here.
+Information regarding local, state, and federal sanctions, standards of conduct, drug abuse violation notice, and substance abuse policy can be found on our Wiki page.

 Information regarding the health risks associated with the use of illicit drugs and alcohol and State Tech’s Prevention Programs can be found here.

-State Tech’s immunization policy can be found on our wiki website.
+State Tech’s immunization policy can be found on our Wiki page.

 Rules on fire safety in student housing facilities can be found in the Clery Report.

 The Annual Campus Security and Fire Safety Report can be found in the Clery Report.